SwiftDevJournal/intro-swiftui-guide/Resources.md

-# Where to Go from Here
+# Where to Go from Here?

 If you read through this entire guide, you're ready to move on to the various SwiftUI learning resources available online.
 This page lists places you can go to learn SwiftUI development.